debops/debops/docs/defaults-configuration.rst

   For more details see :manpage:`mount(8)`.

 ``state``
   Optional.
-There are four states which can be choose for each filesystem.
-  If no state is given, the value of :ref:`cryptsetup_state` will be used.
+There are four states which can be chosen for each encrypted filesystem.
+If no state is given, the value of :ref:`cryptsetup_state` will be used which defaults to ``mounted``.

   ``mounted``
     Ensure that the encryption and filesystem layer are in place on the block device and